pittar-demos/rhdh-build-an-idp/docs/02-dynamic-plugins.md

 This includes the `Gitea` community dynamic plugin, as well as three Argo CD plugins that are pre-packaged and supported by Red Hat.
 You can find the Argo CD plugins on the list of supported plugins that was linked above.
 Note how you add `disabled: false` in order to "enable" a plugin.

 This will require another update to the `app-config-rhdh.yaml` ConfigMap.
-This stanza has been added:
+The following stanzas have been added:

 ```
+    integrations:
+      gitea:
+        - host: gitea-scm.apps-crc.testing
+          username: ${GITEA_USERNAME}
+          password: ${GITEA_PASSWORD}

     argocd:
       waitCycles: 25
       secure: false